-As of press time, Republican candidate for SPI Tom Horne had increased his lead in his challenge of incumbent Kathy Hoffman.
+As of press time, Republican candidate for Superintendent of Public Instruction (SPI), Tom Horne, had increased his lead in his challenge of incumbent Kathy Hoffman.
 Horne previously served as SPI from 2003 to 2011, prior to successfully running for the Arizona Attorney General’s Office.
 If the results hold up, Horne says his focus as SPI will be on improving student performance and eradicating Critical Race Theory-based curriculum from Arizona’s public schools.

 In the Peoria Unified School District race, Heather Rooks won a hard-fought and challenging race.
 Her efforts to expose the Social Emotional Learning-based policies and practices in the district eventually led her to request an injunction against an activist parent.
 As reported by the Arizona Daily Independent, Rooks, a mother of four school-aged children, obtained the injunction based on threats from Democrat activist, Josh Gray.

 Two other conservative candidates, Amy Carney and Carine Werner, secured seats on the Scottsdale Unified School District (SUSD) Governing Board.
 Their victories serve as a powerful repudiation of out-going Governing Board Member Jann-Michael Greenburg.
 Greenburg was sued by parents who accused him of trying to silence them after they exposed his secret Google Drive dossier on them.
 As AZ Free Newsreported in April, that dossier included a trove of political opposition research on parents, who opposed the district’s adoption of Social Emotional Learning and Critical Race Theory.